 MD v Mersey Care NHS Trust UKUT 127 (AAC)

-Appropriate treatment test – UT Judge Jacobs said ‘The treatment that is appropriate for a particular patient is determined by the patient’s medical condition and the risk a patient presents is a consequence or feature of that condition.
-Risk is as relevant to treatment as any other feature of the disorder’.
-First Tier Tribunal’s approach to risk and to the patient’s lack of engagement in treatment, approved.
+Appropriate treatment test – noting that the treatment deemed appropriate for a particular patient is determined by the patient’s medical condition and the risk a patient presents is a consequence or feature of that condition.

 MM v Nottinghamshire Healthcare NHS Trust UKUT 107 (AAC)

-Considering what inference is to be drawn from the fact that an independent psychiatrist who had visited a patient did not submit a report to the tribunal: UT Judge Jacobs said ‘the First-tier Tribunal always has medical evidence from the clinical team.
-The medical member of the panel will have interviewed the patient.
-And the patient may have produced medical evidence in support of the application.
-I cannot imagine any realistic circumstances in which a tribunal having such evidence, could properly rely on the failure by a patient to produce a report as a basis for drawing inferences that would affect the outcome.
-The tribunal’s duty and the only proper course would be to decide on the evidence available rather than speculate on possible explanations of why the report was not produced’.
+Considering what inference is to be drawn from the fact that an independent psychiatrist who had visited a patient did not submit a report to the tribunal.
+The tribunal’s duty and the only proper course is to decide on the evidence available rather than speculate on possible explanations of why the report was not produced.